 Knowledgeable organizers typically have good advice on how to declutter a home.
+This also means that they know when it is best to bin items, give them away or pawn them at their local Monte De Piedad pawn shop.
 But what if you don’t want to get rid of your belongings and trash the unused items?
 Whether you’re going to use a button, bits of string, screws or a drawer handle, each item could serve a purpose at a later date.
 The following are 5 tricks to decluttering your home without having to get rid of anything.

 Under the Bed Storage

 Keeping your home’s interior neat and tidy can be challenging to do through the years.
 This is especially difficult if you collect things over the years and fail to throw anything out.
 If you have items that can prove useful someday, you don’t want them tossed in the trash.
 Finding the ideal containers can help you neatly store the goods until they have their day in the sun.
 The area underneath your bed holds a lot of room, but few people actually take advantage of the space.
 Although shoving items doesn’t count as decluttering, storage units fit perfectly underneath the skirt of your bedding.
 Look for roomy containers that can hold sweaters, shoes and other seasonal items.